 HOW TO QUALIFY:

-Earn TWO Qualifying Scores in the Dressage Seat Medal Classes at a GDCTA Sanctioned Schooling Show.
-(Minimum Score 70%) before the Summer Finals GDCTA Schooling Show.
+Earn 2 Qualifying Scores in the Dressage Seat Medal Classes at a GDCTA-Recognized Schooling Show.
+(Minimum Score 70%) before the Summer Finals GDCTA Summer Finals Schooling Show.

 Schooling Show Finals

 Congratulations to the winners!

 14 -18: Catherine Stone